thyagomota/api-labs/lab-00/README.md

     return Controller.get_quotes_0()
 ```

-Don't forget to add the import statement.
+Don't forget to add the import statements.

 ```
+from fastapi import Response
 from .controller import Controller
 ```